Manage migration batches in Office 365

 Synced with errors: The migration batch has completed, but some mailboxes failed migration.
 Mailboxes that were successfully migrated in migration batches with errors are still synchronized every 24 hours during incremental synchronization.

-Migration batches with a status of Synced that have no administrator-initiated activity (for example, no administrator has stopped and restarted a migration batch or edited a migration batch) for the last 90 days will be stopped and then deleted 30 days later if no further action is taken by the administrator.
+Migration batches with a status of Synced that have no administrator-initiated activity (for example, no administrator has stopped and restarted a migration batch or edited a migration batch) for the last 60 days will be stopped.
+All batches with Stopped or Failed status will be removed after 90 days.
+All batches with Completed status will be removed after 60 days.

 The Migration dashboard contains a set of commands that you can use to manage migration batches.
 After you create a migration batch, you can select it, and then click one of the following commands.
 If a migration batch is in a status state that isn't supported by a command, the command is either dimmed or not displayed because it's unavailable.